Making the Most Out of Summer Activities

 - Start with what interests you, personally.
 The key is truly enjoying your pursuits, so what are two or three things that you like to do, or would like to learn more about?

-- Consider how your pursuit can be not only personally enriching, but could also help others.
+- Consider how your pursuit can be not only personally enriching but could also help others.
 Any creative hobby can turn into an artistic collection or Etsy business, where proceeds are donated to those in need.
-Binge-watching “West Wing” or spending hours reading/watching the news can turn into advocacy and activism right in your living room.
-For anyone with civic engagement and socially conscious interests, try reaching out to political campaigns, local and national, for at-home volunteer opportunities.
+Binge-watching “West Wing” or spending hours reading/watching the news can turn into advocacy and activism.
+For anyone with civic engagement and socially conscious interests, try reaching out to political campaigns, local and national, for volunteer opportunities.
 With so many small businesses looking for support, you could offer any of your skills for free to local companies: offer to build them a business website, or take professional photos for them to build up their social media presence.

 - Make it happen.
 Without the structure of a school environment, it can be difficult to know where to start.
 We suggest creating a schedule.
 Make your pursuits a part of your daily routine so that every morning starts with direction and purpose—something to look forward to.
 Form daily or weekly objectives, and track your progress as you go, so that later, you can demonstrate how much you’ve achieved and grown through your commitments.
 Reach out to friends, your favorite teachers, or others in your community to discuss your projects with them, gather new ideas and feedback, and see if they’d like to join you and collaborate.